European-Unified-ID/EUID-docs/docs/getting-started/gs-opt-out.md

 When a consumer opts out of EUID, that individual's EUID is no longer accepted for targeted advertising anywhere in the EUID ecosystem.
 However, because there is a delay in the time it takes to process and refresh EUID information, the EUID for a user who has opted out might be in play for a short while after opt-out.
 As each participant periodically refreshes their EUIDs, the opt-out information is propagated to the participants.

-The following steps provide a high-level outline of the opt-out workflow intended for users who have had an EUID created from their email address.
+The following steps provide a high-level outline of the opt-out workflow intended for users who have had an EUID created from their email address or phone number.

 1. Users visit the [Transparency and Control Portal](https://www.transparentadvertising.eu/), where they can globally opt out of EUID.
 2. The Transparency and Control Portal sends the opt-out request to the EUID <Link href="../ref-info/glossary-uid#gl-operator-service">Operator Service</Link>.